Provisional Unlawful Presence Waiver Process: Highlights of USCIS Stakeholder Engagement on January 2, 2013

 Additionally, USCIS in consultation with DOS will consider expanding the process to other immigrant categories.

-For additional information, please see the USCIS Q&A on the Provisional Unlawful Presence Waivers.
+For more information, please see the USCIS website.

 USCIS to Expedite Review for Certain Cases Affected by Specific Administrative Inaccuracies